 The main reason for this ease of use is the templates itself.
 There are tons of templates available within the interface, that you can load and start customizing instantly.
 Moreover, the interface is quite straightforward.
 There are no overwhelming no. of settings or menu items.

 In contrast, if you look at Photoshop’s interface, you will find that it is a lot more complex.
-There is a complete set of tools on the left, an array of menus at the top, and more panels at the right.
-And you can customize the interface further if you want.
+There is a complete set of tools on the left, an array of buttons and controls at the top, and more panels on the right side.
+Moreover, there are several options to customize the interface even further.

 In short, almost anyone can start using Canva in minutes.
 Whereas Photoshop comes with a steep learning curve.
 It can take hours or even days to get familiar with the interface alone, and months or years to master it.